audiotheme/simple-photo-albums/README.md

 Each gallery becomes an album and requires clicking through to see the actual gallery itself.
 This example will render the same as `[gallery ids="1,4,7"]`, which admittedly isn't very useful.

-However, there are a few attributes that may be beneficial and things really shine when paired with third-party scripts like [Jetpack's Carousel](http://jetpack.me/support/carousel/), [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/), or [Swipebox](http://brutaldesign.github.io/swipebox/) -- native support is included for all (select one on the **Media &rarr; Settings** screen).
+However, there are a few attributes that may be beneficial and things really shine when paired with third-party scripts like [Jetpack's Carousel](http://jetpack.me/support/carousel/), [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/), or [Swipebox](http://brutaldesign.github.io/swipebox/) -- native support is included for all (select one on the **Settings &rarr; Media** screen).

 Galleries within the album shortcode may include a `gallery_link` attribute to link the cover image to an arbitrary permalink when a third-party script isn't being used: